Public Libraries

 2005

 Civallero, Edgardo (2005).
 Guardianes de la fragilidad: Bibliotecas públicas, patrimonio intangible y diversidad cultural.
-Pez de Plata, (5), 1-6.
+Pez de Plata, (5), pp. 1-6.
 [Link]

 Conferences